-The maximum proposed costs shall be \$120,000 for AUDIT 1 and \$90,000 for AUDIT 2.
+The auditor shall include separate cost estimates in its proposal for AUDIT 1 and AUDIT 2, respectively.
+Such cost estimates shall be viewed as maximum costs for purposes of evaluating and selecting an auditor.
 The proposed cost is to include all expenses associated with conducting the audit and presenting the findings and recommendations in the audit report.
-A detailed presentation of costs shall be provided, broken down by phase/task, in conformance with part IV, paragraph J, of this RFP.
-A separate presentation of proposed costs for AUDIT 1 and AUDIT 2 is required.
+A detailed presentation of costs shall be provided, broken down by phase/task, in conformance with part VI, paragraph J, of this RFP.
+A separate presentation of proposed costs for each of the audits, AUDIT 1 and AUDIT 2, is required.
 The proposed costs shall be considered firm prices for performing the work described in the proposal.

-E. COST OF PRESENTING EXPERT TESTIMONY
+E. COST OF PREPARING AND PRESENTING EXPERT TESTIMONY

-The actual costs associated with presenting expert testimony before the Commission during the applicable hearing will include time and materials not to exceed \$6,000 without Commission Staff approval.
-Expenses associated with the presentation of testimony will include the following:
+For each audit, the actual costs associated with preparing and presenting expert testimony before the Commission during the applicable hearing will include time and materials not to exceed \$14,000 without Commission Staff approval.
+Expenses include the following:

-- actual transportation expense (i.e., airfare, etc.) - actual living expenses (hotels, meals, local transportation) - actual preparation time, up to 8 hours per witness - actual hours spent in travel - actual hours spent presenting testimony
+- actual hours spent preparing for, and assisting Staff with, settlement negotiations - actual time preparing testimony, up to 20 hours per witness - actual transportation expense (i.e., airfare, etc.) - actual living expenses (hotels, meals, local transportation) - actual hours spent in travel - actual hours spent presenting testimony